 Business cards are a metaphor for other printed media.

 Despite this, the technology surrounding business cards has changed in recent years.
-I scan cards and pull the data into electronic address books.
+I scan cards and send the data to an electronic contact book.
 I’ve known others to use their phone cameras to shoot business cards and store the images.
-This makes it easier to find contacts later?.
+This makes it easier to find contacts later.